SymbiFlow/uxsdcxx/README.md

 ## uxsdcxx

-This is a tool to generate PugiXML-based C++ reader, validator and writer from an XSD schema.
+uxsdcxx is a tool to generate PugiXML-based C++ reader, validator and writer from an XSD schema.
 It can generate code for a subset of XSD 1.0.

+It currently supports:

+- Simple types with following exceptions:
+	- `xs:list`s are just read into a string.
+	- Only enumerations are supported as `xs:restriction`s of simple types.
+- Complex types.
+- Model groups(all, sequence and choice)
+- Elements.
+- Attributes except `xs:anyAttribute`.
+	- Default values are supported.
+	- When writing, non-zero default values are always written out.

+It currently does not support:
+- Anything that PugiXML can't read:
+	- XML namespaces

 ### Getting started

-Install requirements, then run `./uxsdcxx.py foo.xsd`.
+`pip install uxsdcxx`.
+Use with `uxsdcxx.py foo.xsd`.
 Two files `foo_uxsdcxx.h` and `foo_uxsdcxx.cpp` will be created.

 ### API